ARM-software/arm-trusted-firmware/docs/getting_started/docs-build.rst

 Building rendered documentation from Poetry's virtual environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The command ``poetry run`` used in the steps above executes the input command
+If Poetry is installed, the ``doc`` target wraps its build steps with ``poetry
-from inside the project's virtual environment.
-The easiest way to activate this
+run``, which runs the specified command within the project's virtual
+environment.
+The easiest way to activate this environment manually is by using
-virtual environment is with the ``poetry shell`` command.
+the ``poetry shell`` command.

 Running ``poetry shell`` from the directory containing this project, activates
 the same virtual environment.
 This creates a sub-shell through which you can